smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

    ![In this screenshot, the resource group was previously selected and the AKS cluster is selected.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Cloud-native-applications/fix/Hands-on%20lab/local/ex3tsk7-step1.png "Select fabmedical resource group")

+   >**Note**: If you notice a permission warning related to Kubernetes dynamic resource group.
+Please ignore and continue with the lab.

 2. Define a new Namespace for our API deployment.
 Select the **Namespaces (1)** blade of the fabmedical-<inject key="DeploymentID" enableCopy="false" /> AKS resource detail page of the Azure Portal.
 On the Namespaces tab click **+ Add (2)** and select **Add with YAML (3)**.

    ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media_prod/Defaultapps.png "Add a Namespace")